Management Consultancy

 • Skill and case study sessions to help you understand the sector and learn the requirements for better applications.

-• Company-led events targetting Oxford students, usually listed on the events calendar on CareerConnect or run in collaboration with student societies.
+• Company-led events targeting Oxford students, usually listed on the events calendar on CareerConnect or run in collaboration with student societies.
 Where places are limited, expect to need to apply a week or more before the event to secure a place.

 Consulting Interviews